dkfans/keeperfx/docs/computer_ai.md

 #### Check for full rooms

-This check will activate each room-related process to build rooms if they are needed.
-Will do nothing in emergency state.
+This check will activate each room-related process to build rooms if they are needed. \
+This check will NOT affect missing rooms\
+In emergency state AI will not expand rooms with BuildToBroke property.

 ```
 [event12]